Tom-Laurent-TL/The-Lab/Llama_Index/README.md

 ## Contents
 - `kg_llama_index.ipynb`: Notebook for building a knowledge graph and RAG pipeline with LlamaIndex.
-- `ollama_mistral_comparison.ipynb`: Notebook comparing Ollama and Mistral models for RAG tasks.
+- `pdf2md_ollama_mistral_comparison.ipynb`: Notebook for converting PDF pages to markdown using both Ollama and Mistral LLMs, and comparing their outputs for document extraction quality.
 - `md/`: Contains markdown files generated or used by the notebooks.
 - `pdf/`: Contains PDF files used as data sources.